SUSSBIA/fabric-onboarding-experience/glossary.md

 A person outside the University who may need access to Fabric or Power BI content.

 External collaborators may require Microsoft Entra B2B guest access, licensing review, and additional governance checks.

+External collaborators should not be granted direct access to BIA Production Workspaces.

 ## F